Netruk44/Netruk44.github.io/content/post/instructor-as-search-engine/overview.md

 summary: "A brief implementation overview of the entire project and how it was put together, including definitions and background information needed to understand how it works."
 ---

-{{% series-nav name="Embedding-Based Search" next="part1-obtaining-data" nextTitle="Part 1: Obtaining Data" include-explanation="true" %}}
+{{% series-nav name="Embedding-Based Steam Search" next="part1-obtaining-data" nextTitle="Part 1: Obtaining Data" include-explanation="true" %}}

 ---